 OECD Home › Economy › More News

-Quarterly Gross Domestic Product (GDP) in the G20 area grew 0.8% in the first quarter of 2012 compared with 0.7% in the fourth quarter of 2011, according to preliminary estimates.
-This small pick-up in aggregate G20 GDP growth still masks diverging patterns among the world's largest economies however.
+Quarterly Gross Domestic Product (GDP) in the G20 area grew by 0.6% in the third quarter of 2012 compared with 0.5% in the second quarter, according to preliminary estimates.
+The aggregate G20 GDP growth rate however continues to mask diverging patterns across economies.

 The euro area crisis finds its roots in the credit booms seen in many countries following the introduction of the euro in 1999.
 Easy credit led to strong growth in a range of sectors, notably housing, as well as higher levels of public spending.
 Inflation in these over-heating economies was higher than the euro area as a whole.
 Rising prices led to rising costs and a loss of international competitiveness.

 The Slovak Republic recovered strongly from the global economic crisis and is weathering well the storm that has struck its main European trading partners.
 The challenges going forward will be restoring public finances while driving down unemployment and fostering long-term inclusive growth, says the latest Economic Survey.